FBI Director Wray orders internal review of Flynn case

 The review comes as the president’s Republican allies have demanded Mr. Wray take stronger actions to clean up the FBI.

-Some of the harshest attacks have come from lawmakers close to the president.
-They have demanded to know why the FBI withheld secret evidence that would exonerate Flynn.
+Some of the harshest attacks have come from lawmakers close to the president who’ve demanded to know why the FBI withheld secret evidence that would have exonerated Flynn.

 “I think the FBI needs to show more energy in terms of solving some of these internal problems and I don’t know why it took so long to get the information out about the Flynn case,” Senate Judiciary Committee Chair Lindsey Graham, South Carolina Republican, told reporters this month.